-- BASW Seniors, 16 hours per week x 10 weeks = 160 hours per quarter/ for a total of 480 hours per year
+- BASW Seniors: 16 hours per week = 240 hours per semester and 480 hours per academic year

-- Foundation Year, 16 hours per week x 10 weeks = 160 hours per quarter/ for a total of 480 hours per year
+- Foundation Year Field: 16 hours per week = 240 hours per semester and 480 hours per academic year

-- Advanced Year, 20 hours per week x 10 weeks = 200 hours per quarter/ for a total of 600 hours per year
+- Advanced Year Field: 20 hours per week = 300 hours per semester and 600 hours per academic year

 The Field Instructor is the student's supervisor at the placement site and assumes responsibility for the student’s learning and practice experience.
 The field instructor provides ongoing feedback, supervises, teaches, and assesses student acquisition of knowledge, skills, and values.
 In collaboration with the student, the instructor is responsible for developing a student Learning Plan Agreement based upon the criteria established by the Field Education Program.
 The field instructors are selected for the quality of their field instruction and commitment to educational standards of the Field Education Program.

 The Field Instructors must have an MSW.
 In addition, CSUSB requires they have at least two years post-MSW experience, six (6) months experience in the field placement setting and have completed (or plan to complete within one year of providing field instruction) the Field Instructor Certification training.